swisspol/GCDWebServer/README.md

 These code snippets show how to implement a custom HTTP server that runs on port 8080 and returns a "Hello World" HTML page to any request.
 Since GCDWebServer uses GCD blocks to handle requests, no subclassing or delegates are needed, which results in very clean code.

+**IMPORTANT:** If not using CocoaPods, be sure to add the `libz` shared system library to the Xcode target for your app.

 **OS X version (command line tool):**
 ```objectivec
 #import "GCDWebServer.h"